brittaniSavery/personal-website/content/posts/12_past-poet-vs-present-poet.md

 In between starting a new job, supporting the web design needs of a local non-profit, [HALLINS Corporation](https://www.hallinscorp.com), and even dealing with a surprise paperback purchase (which was awesome once I realized the email wasn't spam :sweat_smile:), I've haven't had much time to write for me.
 Granted, I have not been the most inspired to write creatively, as mentioned in my last post.
 However, I decided to open up the file where I keep all my poetry, mainly to fix some formatting issues.
 The seemingly absent-minded task transformed into a trip into my past as I reminisced on the topics, styles, and quality of my poetry.

 The earliest poem that I have saved was from 2002 entitled "Today is the Day."
 I don’t have the month or day unfortunately, but I do remember being in school, starting my first year of junior high (7th grade).
 I originally shared the poem with my family during dinner or right after it and they liked it, encouraging me to continue writing.
 It's about a runner training, winning, and remembering a race they entered.
-Looking back at it now, it isn't the best poem. :woman_shrugging: But, it was a start.
+Looking back at it now, it isn't the best poem. :shrug: But, it was a start.

 For the last 18 years, I have written at least one poem each year.
 Some years only have two or three poems where others contain dozens.
 Seeing how poetry was my main source of de-stressing for years, you can easily tell when life got a bit crazy.
 Some of my best poems were between the years of 2013-2015 where I was dealing with difficult changes in my friendships and romantic relationships.
 These poems are quite personal and only a handful have been read by others.
 Those poems I didn't write to share but to release the turbulent emotions dwelling inside me.
-I'm not the best at verbally expressing my feelings, so written word it is then. :writing_hand:
+I'm not the best at verbally expressing my feelings, so written word it is then. :writing:

 One of my favorite poems from that time is "Returned Jackets", a tribute to the men, or "jackets", that a friend and I had left behind without continuing onto marrying them, i.e. the final purchase.
 My friend loved it at the time and despite its age, I think it still holds up pretty well.